tendai22/dpans94_ja/app.md

 The most popular architectures used to implement Forth have had byte-addressed memory, 16-bit  operations, and two’s-complement number representation.
 The Forth-83 Standard dictates that these  particular features must be present in a Forth-83 Standard system and that Forth-83 programs may exploit  these features freely.

 However, there are many beasts in the architectural jungle that are bit addressed or cell addressed, or prefer  32-bit operations, or represent numbers in one’s complement.
-Since one of Forth’s strengths is its usefulness in “strange” environments on “unusual” hardware with “peculiar” features, it is important that a  Standard Forth run on these machines too.
+Since one of Forth’s strengths is its usefulness in "strange" environments on "unusual" hardware with "peculiar" features, it is important that a  Standard Forth run on these machines too.

 A primary goal of the ANS Forth Standard is to increase the types of machines that can support a Standard  Forth.
 This is accomplished by allowing some key Forth terms to be implementation-defined (e.g., how big  is a cell?) and by providing Forth operators (words) that conceal the implementation.
 This frees the  implementor to produce the Forth system that most effectively utilizes the native hardware.
 The machine  independent operators, together with some programmer discipline, enable a programmer to write Forth  programs that work on a wide variety of machines.